Car Insurance For Teen & Young Drivers Of 2022

 car insurance

-The minimum insurance requirements established by the laws of your state dictate the quantity and kind of coverage for your insurance that you are required to have.
+The minimum the general car insurance requirements established by the laws of your state dictate the quantity and kind of coverage for your insurance that you are required to have.
 Insurance will reimburse you (or the other driver) for the costs of medical care and injuries, damage to vehicles and other property, and other financial losses that come with an accident.

 Theft, vandalism, and other perils, such as floods and fires, are all protected under the umbrella of a comprehensive car insurance policy, which protects policyholders from financial loss.
 At a bare minimum, when you add a car to your policy for your teen to drive, that vehicle has to have all of the protection that is mandated by the state in which you live.